ZuggRugg/learn_programming/README.md

 # Practice files

-These are my practice files to help introduce myself to languages like Python, C++, C and Concepts like Memory Management, DSA, OOP, and more.
+This repo hosts the practice files I use to learn different Programming Languages and concepts.

 # C++

 ### LearnCpp

-- Chapters 4-12 (finished)
+- Chapters 4-13 (finished)

-- Chapter 13 (In-Progress)
+- Chapter 14 (In-Progress)

 # Python